Advanced Technology Techniques

 The Orthotic Fitting Process

-At our podiatry clinic, we use a detailed analysis to ensure that your custom-made orthotics are the perfect fit, size and shape for your feet.
-Our orthotic fitting and design process involves several assessments to determine your individual requirements and create orthotics that are precise and accurate for your needs.
+At our podiatry clinic, we take pride in ensuring that your custom-made orthotics fit perfectly.
+Our orthotic fitting and design process includes a comprehensive analysis to determine your individual requirements and create a precise and accurate pair of orthotics.

 Biomechanical Examination

-Your practitioner will perform a biomechanical assessment of your hips, knees, ankle and feet.
-This biomechanical assessment is important to make sure that the orthotic prescription is going to meet your body type, feet and your needs.
-Every person is different and so it is important to look at each person individually.
+A biomechanical assessment of your hips, knees, ankles, and feet is conducted by your practitioner to ensure that the orthotic prescription is tailored to your specific body type, feet, and requirements.
+Every person is unique, which is why it is important to assess each case individually.

 Computerised Gait Analysis